 How it all began

-Communism snuffed life in our country in bloodless coup in 1948.
+Communism snuffed life in our country in a bloodless coup in 1948.
 Just like that, the Communist Party supported by the USSR, took over power in the free democratic republic of Czechoslovakia.
-This manoeuvre was not just a token change of leadership.
+This maneuver was not just a token change of leadership.
 On the contrary, communism cut heads and broke backs to secure its power for nearly half a century.